prometheus/alertmanager/README.md

 [![Docker Repository on Quay](https://quay.io/repository/prometheus/alertmanager/status "Docker Repository on Quay")][quay] [![Docker Pulls](https://img.shields.io/docker/pulls/prom/alertmanager.svg?maxAge=604800)][hub]

+For purpose support some feature what currently not supported , i fork repo to internal add merge some feature like send alert to specific topic using MessageThreadID .

 The Alertmanager handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct [receiver integrations](https://prometheus.io/docs/alerting/latest/configuration/#receiver) such as email, PagerDuty, OpsGenie, or many other [mechanisms](https://prometheus.io/docs/operating/integrations/#alertmanager-webhook-receiver) thanks to the webhook receiver.
 It also takes care of silencing and inhibition of alerts.

 * [Documentation](http://prometheus.io/docs/alerting/alertmanager/)